The White Doe of Rylstone: Synopsis

 The White Doe of Rylstone opens outside Bolton Abbey in Wharfedale, where the poet sees the white doe enter the churchyard and lie down by one particular grave, where it is recognized as a regular visitor by the parishioners.
-The poem then moves back in time to Emily Norton at Rylstone Hall; at her father's command she embroiders a banner for his followers, who are to rise in rebellion.
+The poem then moves back in time to Emily Norton at Rylstone Hall; at the command of her father Richard Norton she embroiders a banner for his followers, who are to rise in rebellion.
 Emily's brother Francis tries unsuccessfully to dissuade their father from this course, then resolves to follow them unarmed, in the hope that he can still dissuade his father.
 Norton's band of soldiers, including other brothers of Emily, joins forces with those of the Earl of Northumberland and other Catholic rebels and they march to Wetherby.
 On the approach of Queen Elizabeth's army the rebels fall back in retreat.
 The poem then returns to Rylstone Hall, where Emily encounters the white doe by moonlight.
 She sends an old friend of her father to get news of his fate; he returns to say that her father is taken prisoner and that he has told Francis to regain the banner and take it to Bolton Abbey, where it can serve as an emblem of the purity of his motives.
 Francis almost accomplishes this task, but he is surprised by a party of the royal army and is killed.
 When Rylstone Hall suffers devastation Emily flees, returning years later to find the same white doe, which henceforth becomes her faithful friend, going wherever she goes.
 Emily at last dies and is buried at Bolton Abbey.
 The mystery of why the white doe visits the grave is thus explained.